-- 11.1 The effect of the Landfill Disposals Tax (Wales) Bill ("the Bill") will be assessed in a number of ways. - 11.2 A programme of monitoring activity will be developed to correspond with key activities including: tax collected, weight of materials disposed of to landfill, and the application of tax reliefs.
+- 11.1 The effect of the Landfill Disposals Tax (LDT) (Wales) Bill ('the Bill') will be assessed in a number of ways. - 11.2 A programme of monitoring activity will be developed to correspond with key activities including: tax collected, weight of materials disposed of to landfill, site registration and the application of tax reliefs.
 These activities will be monitored quarterly, annually or at a time scale to be determined appropriate. - 11.3 Other activities will require a reasonable period of time to have elapsed before the outcome of the provisions can be assessed.
-For example, enforcement activity on unauthorised disposals.
-The programme of monitoring will reflect these different timescales. - 11.4 Data will be collected as part of Landfill Disposals Tax ("LDT") tax returns and these will provide an evidence base from which evaluation of a number of Welsh Government policies can be undertaken.
-The data will include information on LDT revenue and the tax base directly, for example, the tonnage of standard and lower rate materials sent to landfill in Wales or the amount of tax raised at the unauthorised disposals tax rate.
-These data, used alongside other sources, could also help identify progress towards targets set out in Towards Zero Waste such as landfilling less than 5% of waste by 2024-25. - 11.5 Any post implementation assessment of more qualitative aspects of LDT's introduction will require the collection of further data.
-For example, direct engagement with taxpayers (meetings/surveys etc.) would be needed to establish whether, as planned, the administrative burden of filling in a tax return form had been kept to a minimum, whether electronic returns had been user friendly etc. Assessing the impact of operational matters would be the responsibility of the Welsh Revenue Authority ("WRA") although there is potential for collaborative evaluation with the Welsh Government. - 11.6 The Welsh Treasury has a dedicated communications and engagement team leading work to raise awareness and understanding of tax devolution and wider fiscal reform in Wales.
+For example, compliance with the Loss on Ignition Tests, penalties and enforcement activity on unauthorised disposals.
+The programme of monitoring will reflect these different timescales. - 11.4 Data will be collected as part of LDT tax returns and these will provide an evidence base from which evaluation of a number of Welsh Government policies can be undertaken.
+The data will include information on LDT revenue and the tax base directly, for example, the tonnage of standard and lower rate materials sent to landfill in Wales or the amount of tax raised at the unauthorised rate of tax.
+These data, used alongside other sources, could also help identify progress towards targets set out in Towards Zero Waste such as landfilling less than 5% of waste by 2024/25. - 11.5 Any post implementation assessment of more qualitative aspects of LDT's introduction will require the collection of further data.
+For example, direct engagement with taxpayers (meetings/surveys etc.) would be needed to establish whether, as planned, the administrative burden of filling in a tax return form had been kept to a minimum, whether electronic returns had been user friendly etc. Assessing the impact of operational matters would be the responsibility of WRA although there is potential for collaborative evaluation with the Welsh Government. - 11.6 The Welsh Treasury has a dedicated communications and engagement team leading work to raise awareness and understanding of tax devolution and wider fiscal reform in Wales.
 The Welsh Treasury has arranged for a series of questions in the National Survey to measure public awareness of tax devolution.